hotosm/damage-assessment-infra/Documentation/04 Security/02 NGINX & Certbot.md

 ## Testing

-Once Certbot has run the security of the site can be tested by navigating to the SSL Labs testing page, including the domain name to be tested as a query string parameter:
+Once Certbot has run, the security of the site can be tested by navigating to the SSL Labs testing page, including the domain name to be tested as a query string parameter:

 `https://www.ssllabs.com/ssltest/analyze.html?d=<DOMAIN_NAME>`